 Another popular old military tunnel is the Prayer Tunnel (祈福坑道) at the Matsu Religious Culture Park (媽祖宗教文化園區) in Nangan.
 The tunnel is beneath the world’s tallest statue of the sea goddess Matsu, which is 29.6 meters high (identical to the total area of the Matsu Archipelago).

-The tunnel is 332 meters long, but only 132 meters of it is opened to the public at present.
+The tunnel is 332 meters long, but only 132 meters of it is open to the public at present.
 After the tunnel was decorated with LED lights on the two sides and the stairs, the tunnel was brighter and warmer.

-Additionally, to conform to local customs, a Matsu sedan chair was installed at the entrance of the tunnel, which has enhanced the religious ambiance and auspicious meanings of the tunnel.
+Additionally, to conform to local customs, a Matsu sedan chair was installed at the entrance of the tunnel, which enhanced the religious ambiance and auspicious meanings of the tunnel.

 Andong Tunnel (安東坑道) in Dongyin (東引) is another must-visit military installation in Mastu.
 With a total length of 641 meters, the tunnel penetrates through the mountain.
 There are 464 steps in the first 260 meters near the entrance, which gently slope downward at a 30-degree angle.

 The tunnel was constructed in the 1970s, restored in 2002, and opened to the public in 2004.
-Today, visitors can still see the eight outlook holes leading to the seashore, and other facilities including arsenals, living quarters, assembly hall, and even a pigsty.
+Today, visitors can still see the eight outlook holes leading to the seashore, and other facilities including arsenals, living quarters, an assembly hall, and even a pigsty.